Prince Gallitzin State Park

 Picnicking: Picnic tables are available throughout the park.
 Many picnic tables are adjacent to the swimming area in Muskrat Beaches 1, 2 and 3.
 Four picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

-Swimming: Muskrat beach is open from late-May to mid-September, 8 a.m. to sunset.
+Swimming: Muskrat beach is open from late-May to mid-September, 8:00 AM to sunset.
 Swim at your own risk.
 Please read and follow posted rules for swimming.
 A food concession, modern bathhouses, dressing rooms, disc golf, volleyball courts and a large picnic area are in and around the swimming area.
 Campers can swim at the Beach Campground in the campground.

 Boating: up to 20 hp motors permitted